-Students will use previously learned cake mixing and baking methods to create traditional and nontraditional desserts.
-The use of timeless fillings and icings such ganache and Bavarian cream will culminate with the student creating classical desserts such as Linzer Torte, Sacher Torte, and Gateau St. Honore.
-The ever popular cupcake will also be produced showing its versatility in the today's market.
-Prerequisite: CBP 122; Co-requisite: CBP 120
+Students will utilize cake mixing methods to create traditional and non-traditional desserts.
+The use of timeless fillings and icings such as ganache and Bavarian cream will culminate with the student creating classical desserts such as Linzer Torte, Sacher Torte and Gateau St. Honore.
+The ever popular cupcake will also be produced showing its versatility in today's market.

+Prerequisite: CAI 129 & CBP 122; Co-requisite: CBP 120

-CBP 211 Meringues, Soufflés and Frozen Desserts 2 CR
+CBP 211 Meringues, Soufflés and Frozen Desserts